digicademy-chf/chf_container/Documentation/Introduction/Index.rst

 This container set-up may be used as a development **environment to build custom projects** based on the Cultural Heritage Framework (CHF).
-Depending on whether you have a container-ready host with a solid firewall and a routine to back up your data available, the set-up may even serve as a production environment.
+Depending on whether you have a container-ready host with a solid firewall and a routine to back up your data, the set-up may even serve as a production environment.

-The **subfolder** ``project`` is designed to hold your project-specific content as files that you can move from one host to anoter.
-The other subfolders ``config``, ``database``, ``search``, and ``app`` keep the runtime content of your container available ("persistent") as you start, stop, destroy, or re-create the containers using them.
+The **subfolder** ``Config`` contains set-up information while ``App``, ``Database``, and ``Search`` keep the runtime content of your container available (persistent) on the host as you start, stop, destroy, or re-create the containers accessing them.
+The environment ignores project-specific files such as an :file:`.env` file and a :file:`composer.json`.
+These should be stored in a separate location as files that you simply add to this repo to set up an environment on a new host.

-If you want to use PHP-capable web space with a database instead, refer to the `TYPO3 system requirements <https://docs.typo3.org/m/typo3/tutorial-getting-started/main/en-us/SystemRequirements/Index.html>`__ directly to see if the host fits the bill.
-In this case, the only relevant part of CHF Container may be the ``composer.json`` template.
+If you want to set up a CHF-capable environment with a hoster that does not allow further containerisation but provides PHP-capable web space and a database, the most relevant file you need is :file:`composer.json`.
+Check the `TYPO3 system requirements <https://docs.typo3.org/m/typo3/tutorial-getting-started/main/en-us/SystemRequirements/Index.html>`__ to see if the hoster ticks all required boxes.

 ..  _screenshots: